-- Enactment of a legal and administrative framework on the use of force consistent with international rules and standards (BPUFF, Principle 1). - Selection, training and capacitybuilding of State officials in accordance with international rules and standards, including teaching of police ethics, human rights and alternatives to the use of force (BPUFF, Principles 19-21). - Provision of State officials with adequate equipment, including weapons and ammunition, as well as self-defensive equipment and alternative weapons to firearms to ensure a differentiated use of force (BPUFF, Principle 2).
+- Enactment of a legal and administrative framework on the use of force consistent with international rules and standards (BPUFF, Principle 1). - Selection, training and capacity-building of state officials in accordance with international rules and standards, including teaching of police ethics, human rights and alternatives to the use of force (BPUFF, Principles 19-21).